beatrizpenalva/millennium/README.md

     └── cipher.spec.js
 ```

+---
+## 🚀 Getting Started
-🔰 Before running the app, you need to have installed these tools on your computer: [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/).
+Before running the app, you need to have installed these tools on your computer: [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/).
+Check the package.json file to see which Node version the project is using it.

 ```bash